cloudbitvps/developers.scalingo.com/markdown/deployments.md

 --- row ---

-## Trigger manually a deployment from a github repository
+## Trigger manually a deployment from a GitHub repository

 --- row ---

 `POST https://api.scalingo.com/v1/apps/[:app]/deployments`

-With this helper, you'll be able to trigger a deployment from your application without doing it by a `git push`
+With this helper, you'll be able to trigger a deployment from your application without doing it by a `git push`.

 > Your application must have been created with the `git_source` attribute to be deployable this way.

---- row ---

 ### Attributes